mkschreder/ninjaflight/README.md

 of the time master branch contains potentially untested code.
 For stable firmware use tagged version releases.

+## SITL

+Simulator is an integral part of the development cycle.
+It is however located in a separate repo and requires some data files to work (notably pak0.pk3 from quake3).
+Main makefile can already download the necessary files for you.

+To build and run the sitl on linux you can do the following:

+	make start-sitl

 ## Features

 - Multi-color RGB LED strip support (each LED can be a different color using